scottie-l/reading-notes/reading-notes-301/class-08.md

 Explore results with the Tools.
 Replace & List output custom results.
 Details lists capture groups.
 Explain describes your expression in plain English.

-<b><a href = "https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285">"Regexer Cheatsheet"</a>
+_<a href = "https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285">"Regexer Cheatsheet"</a>_

 Summary: As discussed, the application fields of regex can be multiple, here's a quick list: